§ Authority layer · Source-reviewed monthly

 Signal 04

-Public vendor and ARTG references belong here.
+Public vendor and ARTG references can support the Atlas.
 Private tool records own the customer's full risk posture, incidents, evidence, and monitoring record.

 Source confidence